‘If I had to choose between betraying my country and betraying my friend, I hope I should have the guts to betray my country’ E.M. Forster

 It's taken thirty years and the beginnings of a new world order.
 As the two men raise their vodka glasses under the watchful eye of Russian memoirist and Philby's last wife, Rufa, Ben Brown's compelling political drama asks whether Philby betrayed his friend as well as his country, and how much the writer of The Third Man knew about Philby's secret life.

 From the award-winning producers of The Habit of Art and Birdsong, and the writer and director of the award-winning West End hit play Three Days in May, which inspired the Oscar-winning film Darkest Hour.
 Ben Brown’s coruscating new political drama explores an unlikely friendship, yet a friendship woven of deceit as well as loyalty.

-Starring Oliver Ford Davies (Game of Thrones, Star Wars) as Graham Greene and Stephen Boxer (The Crown) as Kim Philby and Karen Ascoe as Rufa Philby.
+Starring Oliver Ford Davies (Game of Thrones, Star Wars) as Graham Greene, Stephen Boxer (The Crown) as Kim Philby and Karen Ascoe as Rufa Philby.